 Oscar was appointed to the council of Creative New Zealand in 2007.
 In 2008, Oscar was awarded a Sir Peter Blake Trust Emerging Leader Award and in 2009, he received The New Zealand Order of Merit for his services to television and theatre.

-2012 saw the highly anticipated sequel to Sione's Wedding, Sione's 2, which he both co-wrote and starred in.
-Oscar more recently was seen on the small screen in Harry starring alongside Hollywood heavyweight, Sam Neill.
+Film and Television: 2012 saw the highly anticipated sequel to Sione's Wedding, Sione's 2, which he both co-wrote and starred in.
+In 2013, Oscar was seen on the small screen in Harry starring alongside Hollywood heavyweight, Sam Neill.

 Aside from his busy filming schedule, Oscar still finds time for charities and organisations close to his heart with various involvement with World Vision and Water Safety NZ.